sys-admin-/ownd/README.md

 -->create two blank documents

--->paste the contents of one into each folder, save
+-->paste the contents of one into each document, save

 ->open ownd.html in your favorite browser